 Highland Prep features robotics competition teams in VEX Robotics, SeaPerch Robotics, and Zero Robotics.

-VEX Robotics Design System offers students an exciting platform for learning about areas rich with career opportunities spanning science, technology, engineering and math (STEM) by creating with VEX Robotics technology.
-Beyond science and engineering principles, VEX Robotics encourages teamwork, leadership and problem solving among groups.
+Design System offers students an exciting platform for learning about areas rich with career opportunities spanning science, technology, engineering and math (STEM) by creating with VEX Robotics technology.
+Beyond science and engineering principles, VEX Robotics encourages teamwork, leadership, and problem solving among groups.
 It also allows educators to easily customize projects to meet the level of students’ abilities.
-The affordable VEX platform is expanding rapidly and is now found in middle schools, high schools and university labs around the globe.
+The affordable VEX platform is expanding rapidly and is now found in middle schools, high schools, and university labs around the globe.
 Robotics hobbyists also appreciate the advanced capabilities of the VEX Robotics System.

 High School Competitions: Teams compete regionally and at state qualifiers from November through February.
 The state championship competition is in March.
 The national championship competition is in late spring.